sio/asciinema-commentary-cards/README.md

 Some environment variables may be used to fine tune the process:

-- `OUTPUT` - Path to save the asciicast file.
+- `OUTPUT` - Path to save the asciicast file to.
 Default value is based on Unix
-  timestamp: "rec-`date +%s`.asciicast`
+  timestamp: "rec-$(date +%s).asciicast"
 - `ASCIINEMA` - Path to asciinema executable.
 Default: "asciinema"
 - `CARD_PANE_HEIGHT` - Height of cards pane.
 Default value is calculated to fit all lines from your largest card